openbabel/documentation/Cheminf101/represent.rst

         InChI is the latest and most modern of the line notations.
-It resolves many of the chemical ambiguities not addressed by SMILES, particularly with respect to stereo centers, tautomers and other of the "valence model problems" discussed in the `opening section <cheminformatics-101.htm#A1>`_ of this document.
+It resolves many of the chemical ambiguities not addressed by SMILES, particularly with respect to stereo centers, tautomers and other of the "valence model problems" mentioned
+        :ref:`above <What is a molecule>`.

         You can read more about InChI at the
         `Official Web Site <http://www.iupac.org/projects/2000/2000-025-1-800.html>`_,